lolo101/lolo101/README.md

 # Hi there 👋

-I'm an enthousiast software craftman
+I'm an enthousiast software craftsman

 Playing around with Java since 2003